boolean-uk/csharp-api-ef-workshop/README.md

 # C# API with Injected Service and Entity Framework

+This application is a Calculator service injected into our API
 ## Setup

 - Remove or rename the *appsettings.Example.json* so that you have an *appsettings.json, appsettings.Development.json* file in the root of the workshop.wwwapi project which contains your NEON credentials: